-4. Inclement Weather.
+4. Major Emergencies, Disasters or Inclement Weather.

-When an employee is excused by their supervisor from reporting to work because of inclement weather, the employee will have the option of either making up the missed time with the approval of the supervisor (provided there is no overtime obligation to the County), or using vacation, compensatory time, or leave without pay.
+When an employee is unable to report to work because of major emergencies, disasters, or inclement weather, and County shut down pay is not applicable, the employee will have the option of either making up the missed time in the same work week with the approval of the supervisor (provided there is no overtime obligation to the County), or using vacation, compensatory time, or leave without pay.
+See EPP 12 (Inclement Weather, Major Emergencies, and Disasters).